Lulin: Reunion and the start of political ambition

 They were, however, soon spurred on by someone who was.
 Liu Yan, a descendant of a distant branch of the Han imperial clan, who lived in his ancestral territory of Chongling (舂陵, in modern Xiangyang, Hubei), had long been disgusted by Wang Mang's usurpation of the Han throne, and had long aspired to start a rebellion.
 He had a brother, Liu Xiu who, by contrast, was a careful and deliberate man, who was content to be a farmer.
 Around this time, there were prophecies being spread about that the Lius would return to power, and many men gathered about Liu Yan, requesting that he lead them.
 He agreed to do so.
 He then joined his forces with the Lulin's Xinshi and Pinglin Forces, and they captured a number of villages and pillaged them.
-In the winter of AD 22, the ambitious Liu Yan then decided to make an initial assault against Wancheng, the capital of Nanyang Commandery, and he initially failed, suffering such a major loss at the hand of Zhen Fu (甄阜), the governor of Nanyang.
+In the winter of 22 AD, the ambitious Liu Yan then decided to make an initial assault against Wancheng, the capital of Nanyang Commandery, and he initially failed, suffering such a major loss at the hand of Zhen Fu (甄阜), the governor of Nanyang.
 His sister Liu Yuan (劉元) and brother Liu Zhong (劉仲) both died in the battle.
 Encouraged, Zhen then led his forces in pursuit, intending to crush the all Liu-Lulin rebels once and for all.

 Alarmed, the Xinshi and Pinglin Forces began to consider withdrawing from the coalition and fleeing.
 At that time, however, the Xiajiang Force arrived nearby, and Liu was able to convince Wang Chang, who was respected by the other Xiajiang leaders, that Liu was a capable military leader.
 The Xiajiang Force therefore joined the coalition, and this led the Xinshi and Pinglin Forces to stay in the coalition.

 Under Liu's command, the forces then made a surprise attack on Zhen's rear, seizing all of reserve food and arms of the government force.
-On the Chinese New Year of AD 23, Liu crushed Zhen's forces and killed him and his assistant in battle.
+On the Chinese New Year of 23 AD, Liu crushed Zhen's forces and killed him and his assistant in battle.
 Encouraged by the victory, the Lulin leaders began to claim for themselves the title of generals, seize cities, create governmental organizations, and send out propaganda attacking Wang Mang.